-- OLI's acquisition of land from Avida (see Note 24). - The Parent Company, TPI and OLI entered into a master service agreement with Aprisa Business Process Solutions, Inc. to provide data processing services.
-The agreement is effective from January 1, 2021 until December 31, 2021.
+- OLI's acquisition of land from Avida (see Note 10). - TPI and OLI entered into a master service agreement with Aprisa Business Process Solutions, Inc. to provide data processing services.

 Compensation of key management personnel

 The key management personnel of the Group are employees of ALI.
 As such, the compensation of the said employees is paid by ALI, the necessary disclosures required by PAS 24, Related Party Disclosure are included in the financial statements of ALI.